sadhu89/sadhu89/README.md

 ## How do I prefer to communicate?

-Slack except for coffee chats, love a sync 1 on 1 convo here and there!!
+Slack except for coffee chats, love a good sync 1 on 1 convo here and there!!

 I like to use https://conventionalcomments.org/ for code reviews.